 - Evidence of a job or job offer

-Students who have reached a total of 90 days unemployment do not have a 60-day grace period and must leave the U.S. immediately.
+- Students who have accrued a total of 90 days unemployment are not eligible for the 60-day grace period, and must leave the U.S. immediately.

-Upon completion of, or at any time during OPT, students may transfer their F-1 status to another U.S. institution.
-It is important to note that a transfer of F-1 status prior to the OPT end date automatically cancels any remaining OPT time.
-Students who want to transfer F-1 status at the end of their OPT simply need to contact their DSO (your DSO will need a copy of your notice of admission to the new program and the name and contact information for the international student advisor at the new school).
+It is important to note that a transfer of F-1 status prior to the OPT end date automatically cancels any remaining OPT authorization time.
+Students who want to transfer F-1 status at the end of their OPT simply need to contact their DSO (your DSO will need a copy of your notice of admission to the new program and the name and contact information for the international student advisor at the new school.